octo-technology/OpenTezos/docs/michelson/instructions.md

 #### ITER body

-The `ITER` instruction takes a sequence of instructions (called "body") as the parameter.
+The `ITER` instruction takes a sequence of instructions (called "body") as argument.

 The `ITER` instruction applies a given sequence of instructions to each element of a set.
 The "body" sequence has access to the stack.